IzzyCarys/Community-Loan-Scheme-Database-Project/README.md

 This repository contains:

 * the mySQL project code for the database I have created for the final presentation.
+* the SQL queries, subqueries, stored functions and procedures and views
 * a Powerpoint presentation that provides an overview of the functionality of the database in PowerPoint and PDF formats